finbourne/lusid-sdk-java/sdk/docs/AddressKeyDefinitionApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     AddressKeyDefinitionApi apiInstance = new AddressKeyDefinitionApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the address key definition.
 Defaults to return the latest version of the address key definition if not specified.
     String page = "page_example"; // String | The pagination token to use to continue listing address key definitions from a previous call to list address key definitions.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, effectiveAt, and asAt fields   must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here:   https://support.lusid.com/filtering-results-from-lusid. try {
-      PagedResourceListOfAddressKeyDefinition result = apiInstance.listAddressKeyDefinitions(asAt, page, limit, filter);
+      PagedResourceListOfAddressKeyDefinition result = apiInstance.listAddressKeyDefinitions()
+            .asAt(asAt)
+            .page(page)
+            .limit(limit)
+            .filter(filter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling AddressKeyDefinitionApi#listAddressKeyDefinitions");